mangalam-research/salve/README.rst

 This software has been made possible in part by a Level I Digital Humanities Start-up Grant from the National Endowment for the Humanities (grant number HD-51383-11).
-Any views, findings, conclusions, or recommendations expressed in this software, do not necessarily represent those of the National Endowment for the Humanities.
+Any views, findings, conclusions, or recommendations expressed in this software do not necessarily represent those of the National Endowment for the Humanities.